 Expenses subject to the OOP maximum limit include cost-sharing such as deductibles, copayments, coinsurance and similar charges.
+They do not include premium cost-share amounts.
 For plans that use networks, the OOP maximum limit applies only to in-network visits.
 Thus, a participant's cost-sharing for out-of-network benefits does not count toward the OOP maximum limit.
 Similarly, a participant's OOP costs for non-covered items or services (such as cosmetic services) do not count toward the OOP maximum limit, regardless of whether the services are rendered by in-network or out-of-network providers.
+Note that employers can (and often do) establish annual OOP limits for out-of-network services, but such limits are a matter of negotiations between the employer and the carrier and are not subject to OOP limits under the ACA.